Camp Avoda: Trips

-Every Thursday, except during Color War, is a trip day.
-Trips include Six Flags New England, a Red Sox Game, Water Country, etc. In addition, there are choice trips, in which campers are given the option to choose which trip they would like to go on (there are usually 3-4 options).
-There are also optional trips, which are different from choice trips, in that you can choose not to go on any of them.
+Trips occur every Thursday, except during Color War.
+Destinations have included Six Flags New England, Red Sox games, and Water Country.
+In addition, there are choice trips, in which campers are given between 3 and 4 options of destination.
 Trips designated for specific groups of campers include the annual fishing trip (Freshman, Sophomore, and Juniors), the Bunk 14 overnight, and the Senior Canoe Trip.

 Tournaments

-Avoda competes in many tournaments with rival camps including Camps Bauercrest, Bournedale, Young Judaea, Tel Noar, and Tevya.
-Avoda also attends many tournaments including the Bournedale and YJ tournaments.
-Avoda also hosts its own tournament.
-In this tournament the sports are soccer and basketball.
+Avoda competes in tournaments with rival camps such as Camp Bauercrest, Bournedale, Young Judaea, Tel Noar, and Tevya.
+Avoda also attends the Bauercrest and YJ tournaments, and hosts its own annual tournament including soccer, softball and basketball.

 Bunk 14

 Bunk 14, also known as "The Betty Grable Commandos" is the bunk of the oldest campers at Avoda.
-Typically it houses 15-year-olds entering the 10th grade.
+Typically it houses 15-year-olds entering the 10th grade, however following the cancellation of the 2020 summer due to the Covid-19 pandemic, 16 year-olds entering the 11th grade are currently Bunk 14ers.
 With Bunk 14 comes special privileges and automatic "alumni" status.
 Many alumni are often identified and identify themselves by their Bunk 14 Year.